 We talk to a lot of prospective students who want to learn to code.
 They know attending a coding bootcamp is an efficient way to learn those skills, but they’re full of misconceptions around the admissions process—especially when it comes to when they should actually apply.

 It makes sense: with all the free coding resources out there, it’s tough to know when to take a step back and say “now I’m ready”—especially if you don’t know how a bootcamp defines “ready.”
 At Flatiron School, we’re trying to do what we can to demystify the bootcamp admissions process.
-It’s important to know that there’s a difference between when you’re ready to apply to a bootcamp and when you’re ready for day one of a bootcamp program.

 There’s a difference between when you’re ready to apply to a bootcamp and when you’re ready for day one of a bootcamp program.